-- Broadway Main Entrance/East Lot Limited to the first 30 cars to arrive this area will be police monitored. - Stadium/Cougar Drives/North Lot Please pull up to the next available spot as cars move along the curb. - Cougar Court off Franklin/Fieldhouse Lot Park along curb and not on the concrete sidewalks.
+- Broadway Main Entrance/East Lot Limited to the first 30 cars to arrive this area will be police monitored. - Cougar Court off Franklin/Fieldhouse Lot Park along curb and not on the concrete sidewalks.
 Cars picking up students can also park in any unmarked parking space in this lot.

-Students may unload in the mornings at the north or east sides of the building.
+Students may unload in the mornings at the east sides of the building.
 The south drive is reserved for buses at all times.